CodebreakerApp/Codebreaker.Backend/docs/authentication/architecture-diagrams.md

-# Microsoft External ID Architecture Diagrams
+# Microsoft Entra External ID Architecture Diagrams

-This document provides visual representations of the authentication flows in the Codebreaker platform.
+This document provides visual representations of the authentication flows in the Codebreaker platform using Microsoft Entra External ID.

 ## High-Level Architecture